When to Hire Lawyers

 This law firm regularly sued a national fitness company because its consumer contracts contained five words that were not a large enough font.
 The company used the same form for most new members, so their mistake was repeated hundreds or thousands of times.
 Their core business was being challenged not by the activity offered, but by the form they used to sell it.
 Thus, if your business model requires the use of repetitious transactions, and you have sufficient assets/income to pay $20,000 lawsuit judgment, then you should have your business model reviewed by the lawyers at Doucet & Associates.

 Call the small business lawyers at Doucet & Associates today at (614) 944-5219 to discuss your small business legal needs.
-Or contact a lawyer by sending us a message online by clicking here.
+Read about our lawyers here, or see our availability for a consultation here.